VINAYKALLAGUNTA/QR-Code-Generator-Web-Application/README.md

-# 🚀 QR Code Generator Service with Node.js and Express.js
+# 🚀 QR Code Generator Service with Node.js

-A full-stack QR Code Generator web application built using **Node.js, Express.js, and JavaScript**.
+A full-stack QR Code Generator web application built using **Node.js and JavaScript**.
 This project follows RESTful API design principles and uses a layered architecture (Routes → Controller → Service).

 Users can enter a Product ID and Price to generate a QR code and print it separately.